EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 - `magento-demo-mysql` is the name we gave our container in the `docker run` command from before via the `--name magento-demo-mysql` option.
 This is why it’s useful to give names to containers: so we can use them in commands like this.
 - `mysql -u kevin -p` is the command that’s run within the container.
 This is just the usual way of connecting to a MySQL server instance using the `mysql` CLI client.
 We use `kevin` because that’s what we set `MYSQL_USER` to when we created our container before.

-After runnung the previous command, the console will ask you for your password.
+After running the previous command, the console will ask you for your password.
 We set that to `password` via `MYSQL_PASSWORD` so that’s what we need to type in.
 This will eventually result in the `mysql` prompt showing up.
 Run `show databases` to confirm that the `magento_demo` database that we specified via `MYSQL_DATABASE` got created.

 ```plaintext
 mysql> show databases;